-The investigation and hearing process which applies to complaints of dating violence, domestic violence, sexual assault, or stalking will depend upon whether the claim arises under the Title IX Policy or the Non-Title IX Policy.
+The investigation and hearing process which applies to complaints of dating violence, domestic violence, sexual assault, or stalking will depend upon whether the claim arises under the 2024 Title IX Policy, the 2020 Title IX Policy or the Non-Title IX Policy.
 The Title IX Coordinator carries ultimate responsibility for determining which policy applies to a particular complaint.
 In all cases, the investigation and hearing process is carried out in a prompt, fair, and impartial manner by College officials who do not have a conflict of interest or bias for or against either party.

-Title IX Investigation and Hearing Process
+2024 Title IX and Non-Title IX Investigation and Grievance Process

-For claims under Title IX Policy, the Title IX Coordinator will contact the Complainant to explain the process for filing a formal complaint.
-The Title IX Coordinator will review the allegations to determine if they constitute prohibited conduct under the Title IX Policy.
-Whether or not the Complainant decides to file a formal complaint, the Title IX Coordinator will still explain and offer supportive measures to the Complainant as explained below.
+For claims under the Title IX and Non-Title IX policies, the Title IX Coordinator will contact the Complainant to explain the process for filing a complaint.
+The Title IX Coordinator will review the allegations to determine if they constitute prohibited conduct under either the 2024 Title IX Policy or the 2020 Title IX Policy.
+Whether or not the Complainant decides to file a complaint, the Title IX Coordinator will still explain and offer supportive measures to the Complainant as explained below.